C2FO/fast-csv/README.md

 * `objectMode=true`: Ensure that `data` events have an object emitted rather than the stringified version set to false to have a stringified buffer.
 * `headers=false`: Ste to true if you expect the first line of your `CSV` to contain headers, alternatly you can specify an array of headers to use.
 * `ignoreEmpty=false`: If you wish to ignore empty rows.
+* `discardUnmappedColumns=false`: If you want to discard columns that do not map to a header.
 * `delimiter=','`: If your data uses an alternate delimiter such as `;` or `\t`.
    * **NOTE** When specifying an alternate `delimiter` you may only pass in a single character delimiter
 * `quote='"'`: The character to use to escape values that contain a delimiter.